abynox/ShockAlarmApp/README.md

 A lite web version can be found [here](https://computerelite.github.io/ShockAlarmApp/)

-The latest Android build can be found [here](http://github.com/ComputerElite/ShockAlarmApp/releases/latest)

 # Features
 ShockAlarm is a powerful tool for controlling your Shockers via OpenShock.
 It allows you to fully manage your shockers, logs, shares, hubs, and share links.